‘RHOC’ Star Gina Kirschenheiter And Estranged Husband Matt Share Birthday Posts To Son On Instagram

 “Happy 4th Birthday to my baby Luca!
 You never fail to make me smile and laugh!
 You will forever be my Romeo,” Gina wrote on August 3.

 “Happy birthday Luca!!
 To the coolest, sweetest, most badass little 4 yr old on the planet!!!
-Love you dude,” Matt added around the same time.
+Love you dude,” Matt added in an Instagram post around the same time.

 At the end of June, Gina and Matt allegedly came to blows after a night out with friends.